On the finiteness of quantum K-theory of a homogeneous space

 In the cases where finiteness was previously known, this direct approach was used, employing a detailed analysis of the geometry of the moduli space of stable maps, and especially its ``Gromov-Witten subvarieties'', whose Euler characteristics compute K-theoretic Gromov-Witten invariants of $G/P$.
 In their paper on Grassmannians, Buch and Mihalcea showed that these Gromov-Witten varieties are rational for sufficiently large degrees; this implies that the corresponding invariants are equal to $1$, and the required cancellation can be deduced combinatorially \cite{bm}.
 Together with Chaput and Perrin, they extended this idea to prove finiteness for {\em cominuscule varieties}, a certain class of homogeneous varieties of Picard rank one \cite{bcmp1,bcmp2}.
 (Furthermore, according to \cite[Remark 1.1]{bcmp2}, finiteness holds for any projective rational homogeneous space of Picard rank one.)

 Recently, Kato \cite{k1, k2} has proven some remarkable conjectures \cite{llms} about the quantum K-ring of a {\em complete} flag variety $G/B$.
+Up to inverting some elements, he establishes ring isomorphisms

 In particular, Kato's work implies finiteness for $QK_T(G/B)$.
+See \cite[Corollary~3.3]{k1}, noting that the argument given there relies on our Lemma~\ref{l.Acom} (in establishing the first isomorphism above), but otherwise is independent of our approach.

-In this paper we prove the finiteness result for $QK_T(G/P)$ for all {\em partial} flag varieties.
+In this paper we prove the finiteness result for $QK_T(G/P)$ for all partial flag varieties.
 The starting point of our method is the fundamental fact that quantum K-theory admits the structure of a {\em $\mathsf{D}_q$-module}.
 This structure was first found for the quantum K-theory of the complete flag variety $Fl_{r+1}=SL_{r+1}/B$ by Givental and Lee, and later derived in general by Givental and Tonita from a characterization theorem of quantum K-theory in terms of quantum cohomology, the so-called {\em quantum Hirzebruch-Riemann-Roch theorem} \cite{gl,gt}.